Ecgberht, King of Wessex: Reduction in influence after 829

 In 830, Mercia regained its independence under Wiglaf—the Chronicle merely says that Wiglaf "obtained the kingdom of Mercia again", but the most likely explanation is that this was the result of a Mercian rebellion against the Wessex rule.

 Charter S 1438, in which King Ecgberht and the Archbishop of Canterbury promised mutual support of the church and the West Saxon crown at the Council of Kingston in 838.

 Ecgberht's dominion over southern England came to an end with Wiglaf's recovery of power.
 Wiglaf's return is followed by evidence of his independence from Wessex.
 Charters indicate Wiglaf had authority in Middlesex and Berkshire, and in a charter of 836, Wiglaf uses the phrase "my bishops, duces, and magistrates" to describe a group that included eleven bishops from the episcopate of Canterbury, including bishops of sees in West Saxon territory.
 It is significant that Wiglaf was still able to call together such a group of notables; the West Saxons, even if they were able to do so, held no such councils.
 Wiglaf may also have brought Essex back into the Mercian orbit during the years after he recovered the throne.
 In East Anglia, King Æthelstan minted coins, possibly as early as 827, but more likely c.
 830 after Ecgberht's influence was reduced with Wiglaf's return to power in Mercia.
 This demonstration of independence on East Anglia's part is not surprising, as it was Æthelstan who was probably responsible for the defeat and death of both Beornwulf and Ludeca.

 Both Wessex's sudden rise to power in the late 820s, and the subsequent failure to retain this dominant position, have been examined by historians looking for underlying causes.
 One plausible explanation for the events of these years is that Wessex's fortunes were to some degree dependent on Carolingian support.
 The Franks supported Eardwulf when he recovered the throne of Northumbria in 808, so it is plausible that they also supported Ecgberht's accession in 802.
-At Easter 839, not long before Ecgberht's death, he was in touch with Louis the Pious, king of the Franks, to arrange safe passage to Rome.
-Hence a continuing relationship with the Franks seems to be part of southern English politics during the first half of the ninth century.
+During Easter 839, not long before Ecgberht's death, he was in touch with Louis the Pious, king of the Franks, to arrange safe passage to Rome.
+Hence, a continuing relationship with the Franks seems to be part of southern English politics during the first half of the ninth century.